Memorial Day Home Makeover: Redecorate With Huge Savings on Furniture Pieces

 When is the best time to buy furniture?

-When it comes to furniture shopping, Memorial Day is the best time to buy, as you'll find markdowns from many retailers competing for your holiday shopping dollars.
+When it comes to furniture shopping, Memorial Day is one of the best times to buy as you'll find markdowns from many retailers competing for your holiday shopping dollars.
 Whether you're looking for furniture sets to redo an entire room or a nice accent piece, furniture can be pricey.
-Sizable deals make Memorial Day weekend a great time to take the plunge and overhaul a room or even an entire house.
+Sizable deals make Memorial Day a great time to take the plunge and overhaul a room or even an entire house.

 When is Memorial Day?

 Memorial Day falls on the last Monday of May each year.
-For 2024, that means Memorial Day falls on May 27.
-Memorial Day deals arrived early at many retailers last week, and some will continue during the week following May 27.
+For 2024, that means Memorial Day takes place today, Monday, May 27.
+Many of the very best deals will expire by the ened of the day, though some sales could stick around for a few days after the holiday.

 Impulse Buys Under $25 That Actually Make Great GiftsSee all photos